Germany's Schweinsteiger wins 100th cap against Sweden

 Having moved from the flank into his favoured holding midfield position some four years ago, the Bayern Munich man has matured into a natural leader for club and country, helping Germany book their spot at next year's World Cup in Brazil.

-Now sporting greying temples instead of his once trademark bleached spiky hair, Schweinsteiger looks on track for his third straight World Cup.
+Now sporting a greying temple instead of his once trademark bleached spiky hair, Schweinsteiger looks to have fully recovered from ankle surgery in the summer that saw him miss the start of the season.

-With three-time winners Germany through to their 16th consecutive World Cup, a feat equalled by Brazil only, Schweinsteiger could not have hoped for a bigger stage in his latest attempt to land the first major trophy for Germany since 1996.
+With three-time winners Germany through to their 16th consecutive World Cup -- a feat equalled only by Brazil -- Schweinsteiger could not have hoped for a bigger stage in his third attempt for the World crown.

 Liverpool defender Joel Matip believes they can learn from the adverse results they suffered earlier this year and ensure a strong finish to their Premier League campaign.